Christian Walker Player Props: Diamondbacks vs. Rays

 Christian Walker At The Plate

-- Among qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 49th and he is 10th in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 33rd, his on-base percentage ranks 50th, and he is ninth in the league in slugging.

-- Walker will look to extend his 11-game hitting streak.
-He's batting .421 with one homer in his last outings.
+- Walker is batting .421 with one homer during his last games and is on a 12-game hitting streak.

-- In 44.7% of his games this year, Walker has had at least one RBI.
-He's picked up more than one in 15.8% and driven in three or more of his team's runs in six contests.
+- In 44.2% of his games this year, Walker has tallied at least one RBI.
+In 12 of those games (15.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

-- In 51.3% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (3.9%).
+- He has scored in 40 games this year (51.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.